jcus/leaflet-challenge/README.md

 2. **Import & Visualize the Data**

-   Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+   Create a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

-   * Your data markers should reflect the magnitude of the earthquake by their size and and depth of the earthquake by color.
+   * Data markers could reflect the magnitude of the earthquake by their size and and depth of the earthquake by color.
 Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.

-   * **HINT:** The depth of the earth can be found as the third coordinate for each earthquake.
+   * ** The depth of the earth can be found as the third coordinate for each earthquake.

    * Include popups that provide additional information about the earthquake when a marker is clicked.

    * Create a legend that will provide context for your map data.

-   * Your visualization should look something like the map above.
+   * The visualization looks like the map above.

 - - -

-### Level 2: More Data (Optional)
+### Level 2: More Data

 ![5-Advanced](Images/5-Advanced.png)

-The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
-You will need to pull in a second data set and visualize it alongside your original set of data.
+The USGS wants to plot a second data set on the map to illustrate the relationship between tectonic plates and seismic activity.
+By pulling in a second data set and visualize it alongside the original set of data.
 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.

-In this step, you will:
+In this step:

 * Plot a second data set on our map.